Hubs-Foundation/hubs-docs/docs/creators-advanced-avatar-customization.md

 To customize your avatar's shape, you can modify our basic robot template, or upload a .glb file of your choice.
 If you use the robot template, your avatar will have hands and a body and a head that grows/shrinks when you speak.
 If you use a plain .glb file, this item is considered the head of the avatar and the whole object will grow and shrink when you speak.

+You can follow along with Jim and Dom in this recorded live stream here to walk through the whole process: https://youtu.be/qBvZhh6KVcg?t=561

 ### Modify Base Robot Template

 We offer the following resources if you'd like to modify our base Robot avatar: